charles-ison/smt_solvers_for_neural_network_training/README.md

 # theory_of_computation_final

 ## Runing SMT vs Backpropagation Comparison ##
-In order to run the comparison between the SMT trainer and the backpropagation trainer, please use either the run_training_comparison.ipynb Jupyter notebook or the run_training_comparison.py file (whichever you prefer)
+In order to run the comparison between the SMT trainer and the backpropagation trainer, please use either the code/run_training_comparison.ipynb Jupyter notebook or the code/run_training_comparison.py file (whichever you prefer)

 ## File Notes ##

- * model.py contains the simple feedforward neural network for testing
+ * code/model.py contains the simple feedforward neural network for testing
- * backpropagation_trainer.py file contains the code to run backpropagation training with PyTorch
+ * code/backpropagation_trainer.py file contains the code to run backpropagation training with PyTorch
- * smt_training.py contains the code to run the SMT training using pySMT and Z3
+ * code/smt_training.py contains the code to run the SMT training using pySMT and Z3
- * testing.py allows for testing either training method
+ * code/testing.py allows for testing either training method

 ## Virtual Environment Notes ##